 - Elbow pain

 - Chronic inflammation

-- Myofascial syndromes
+- Myofascial Pain

-How many treatments do I need?
+How many Shockwave Treatments do I need?

 This depends on the nature of the condition being treated, but it ranges between 1-3 sessions.
-More than 3 sessions in a set period will be doing more damage than good, which is why we offer a package which includes 3 sessions as standard
+More than 3 sessions in a set period will be doing more damage than good, which is why we offer a package which includes 3 sessions as standard.